fnproject/tutorials/Troubleshooting/README.md

 ## Verbose Mode

-When you run commands like `fn run` or `fn build` you typically see "progress dots" (e.g., `...`) that let's you know some action is taking place.
+When you run commands like `fn run` or `fn build` you typically see "progress dots" (i.e., `...`) that let's you know some action is taking place.
 Let's build our function and observe the output.

 ![user input](images/userinput.png)